 What other types of car insurance can I buy?

-You can also purchase collision insurance, which covers your medical expenses and damages done to your car resulting from a collision, or comprehensive insurance, which insures you against theft or other damage to your vehicle that is non-collision related.
+You can also purchase collision coverage, which covers your medical expenses and damages done to your car resulting from a collision, or comprehensive coverage, which insures you against theft or other damage to your vehicle that is non-collision related.
+Other options may be offered as endorsements or separate policies altogether.
+Consider asking your insurance provider which add-ons may be most relevant to your needs.

 How much car insurance am I required to have in Nevada?